pranavAL/InvRL_Auto-Evaluate/README.md

 🔴**Note**🔴
 * We do not release a single test code for running the project.
-* This is because of the need to train multiple modules.
+* This is because of the need to train multiple independent modules.